limengbinggz/CUSUM-RL/README.md

-# Reinforcement Learning in Possibly Nonstationary Environments (CUSUM-RL)
+# Testing Stationarity and Change Point Detection in Reinforcement Learning (CUSUM-RL)

-This repository contains the implementation for the paper "Reinforcement Learning in Possibly Nonstationary Environments" in Python (and R for plotting).
+This repository contains the implementation for the paper "Testing Stationarity and Change Point Detection in Reinforcement Learning" in Python (and R for plotting).

 ## Summary of the paper